-How to paint anything to look like wood.
+Ever wanted to find paint that looks like wood?
 Here are six easy steps to create a paint that looks like wood.
 Transform poly resin or styrofoam or plastic.

-This is a tutorial on how to create a paint that looks like wood
+how to create paint that looks like wood

 Maybe not your kitchen sink.

 Or the Eiffel Tower.

 But you know when you shop the scratch and dent aisle of Hobby Lobby and everything is marked 80% off and you find all those random pieces of plaster and poly resin and plastic and some material that they make from moon rock with a $3.97 price tag and it would fit perfectly onto your mantel or your bookshelf or your dining room hutch….

 ….if only it looked like an antique.

 What if you used paint that looks like wood?